-B2B sales also require that you to know how to effectively deal with gatekeepers such as receptionists and assistants so you can get through to your target, the individual who ultimately has the authority to commit to the sale.
+B2B sales also require that you know how to effectively deal with gatekeepers such as receptionists and assistants.
+You have to get past them to get to your target—the individual who has the ultimate authority to commit to the sale.

 When You're Dealing With Buyers

-When you're dealing with professional buyers, it pays to keep in mind that most of them have received extensive training in how to work with—and see through—salespeople.
-Selling tactics that might work well with uninitiated, individual consumers will often fail with buyers who will see you coming a mile away.
+Keep in mind that most professional buyers have received extensive training in how to work with—and see through—salespeople.
+Selling tactics that might work well with uninitiated consumers often fail with buyers.
+They'll see you coming a mile away.

 When You're Dealing With Executives

-You should be well-versed in all aspects of your product so you can promptly and easily answer any questions that are posed to you.
-You can't say, "Let me get back to you on that," because the executive might not take your call or open his door to you a second time.
-Just like that, you could lose the sale.
+You should be well versed in all aspects of your product so that you can promptly and easily answer any questions posed to you.
+You can't say, "Let me get back to you on that," because the executive might not take your call or open the door to you a second time.
+You could lose the sale just like that.

 Do your research on the prospect ahead of time.
 Understand what he does for the company and how he does it.
 Get a firm grasp on the company's products or services as well.
 You'll want to be completely prepared to wow executives with your knowledge of their operations during your sales presentations.